 Secure all loads before operating.
 Unsecured loads can shift and create unstable operating conditions.

-Operating the vehicle with passengers on the load deck can result in severe injury or death.
-Never allow a passenger to ride on the load deck.
+Operating the vehicle with passengers in the truck bed can result in severe injury or death.
+Never allow a passenger to ride in the truck bed.
 Passengers must always ride seated in the passenger seat.

 Drive slowly and carefully.